 I began my career as a pediatric nurse, born and raised in Seattle.
-But thirty-five years ago, when my family moved into an old house in Indianola, Washington, I found a small Salish basket left there on a shelf.
+But thirty-nine years ago, when my family moved into an old house in Indianola, Washington, I found a small Salish basket left there on a shelf.
 The late Upper Skagit Elder, Vi Hilbert, once said: “An Old Native Basket has a life of its own, and it has something to teach each person that holds it.”
-For me, holding that basket touched my heart and mind, gently pointing me towards another career as an artist and teacher.
-I enjoy sharing my love of natural history, environmental stewardship, and the healing nature of weaving with plants.
+For me, holding that basket touched my heart and and made me want to learn and keep learning, gently guiding me towards another career as an artist and teacher.
+Sharing a love of culture, environmental stewardship, and the healing nature of weaving with plants is my passion.

 “An intimate participation leaves a memory as long as you are on the earth”….Skokomish Elder, Bruce Miller